JacekKaczmarek10/Internet_shop/README.md

 The program that helps in operating the online store.

 This is magazine part which shows what magazin contains.
+Items are stored in StockList.
+Every item is a stockItem.
+Stocklist has a Map where all item are stored.
+Program has methods that updates stockItems.
+Below we can see how program works.
+I uploaded some screenshots from my  programming environment intellij idea.

 ![](https://raw.githubusercontent.com/JacekKaczmarek10/SortedCollections/master/ss1.png)